PROCESS

 A FUSION OF TWO CREATIVE FIELDS

 As an artist with a professional background in print design (see my story), I was very intrigued by the method of color blending from print technology, where just four pigments (Cyan, Magenta, Yellow, and Black) can create millions of colors.
 Would it be possible to create a full-color painting by layering just four pigments?
 To answer that question, I would spend several months of trial-and-error to do just that.
+Working in acrylic allows me to move quickly from one color to the next, and layer them one on top of the other to build up the many colors that make a painting come to life.

 STEP 1